lackovic/math-game/README.md

 The application follows a typical client-server model, with multiple clients and one server.

-The client side is built with Angular and the server side in Node.js.
+The client side is built with Angular and the server side with Express/Node.js.

 They communicate with each other though websockets, using the Socket.IO library.